frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 ### Types and Formats

-`type` and `format` properties are used to give The type of the field (string, number etc) - see below for more detail.
-If type is not provided a consumer `SHOULD` assume a type of "string".
+`type` and `format` properties are used to give the type of the field (string, number, etc.) - see below for more detail.
+If type is not provided a consumer `MUST` utilize the `any` type for the field instead of inferring it from the field's values.

 A field's `type` property is a string indicating the type of this field.

 A field's `format` property is a string, indicating a format for the field type.

-Both `type` and `format` are optional: in a field descriptor, the absence of a `type` property indicates that the field is of the type "string", and the absence of a `format` property indicates that the field's type `format` is "default".
+Both `type` and `format` are optional: in a field descriptor, the absence of a `type` property indicates that the field is of the type "any", and the absence of a `format` property indicates that the field's type `format` is "default".